saezlab/mistyR/README.md

 tidyr,
 withr

-and suggests BiocStyle, igraph, knitr and rmarkdown.
+and mainly for the purpose of building the vignettes suggests BiocStyle, future, hdf5r, igraph, knitr, Matrix, progeny, rmarkdown, Seurat and SpatialExperiment from CRAN or Bioconductor.

-The installation of MISTy without any additional dependencies should take only seconds.
+The installation of MISTy without any additional dependencies and building vignettes should take only seconds.

 ## Usage

 Start by reading `vignette("mistyR")` to learn how to run mistyR.
-To use mistyR with commonly used objects for spatial omics data see `vignette("SeuratObject")` and `vignette("SpatialExperimentObject")`.
+To use mistyR with commonly used objects for spatial omics data see `vignette("mistySeurat")` and `vignette("mistySpatialExperiment")`.

 Example pipelines and synthetic data for running mistyR are also available from [this repository](https://github.com/saezlab/misty_pipelines/).
 To run mistyR on the provided synthetic data run the script synthetic_pipeline.R.